 Call a qualified contractor for your James Hardie Hardieplank installation.

 James Hardie ColorPlus HardiePlank is the best siding product on the market, but it requires specialized installation.
 You definitely want to make sure that if you’re going to invest in HardiePlank for your Triangle area home, especially ColorPlus siding, that you have a certified and qualified professional to install it.
-Here at Carolina Exteriors Plus, we have been recognized by James Hardie as an Elite Preferred Contractor, which means we have the expertise and training to install your beautiful new siding correctly and with care.
+Here at Carolina Exteriors Plus, we have been recognized as an Elite Preferred Contractor, which means we have the expertise and training to install your beautiful new siding correctly and with care.

 Call us or fill out a form today to get a free quote on your next exterior remodeling project.